What Happens if The Other Driver Is Uninsured?

 Those are the two biggest stumbling blocks someone will commonly face in these types of cases.
 When you feel that you are right and you have the evidence on your side, then you just challenge them into arbitration.
 It’s a special kind of arbitration, just for UM and UIM; both you and the other party choose your own attorneys and then together both sides pick a third party.
 The UM/UIM coverage cases usually end up going well because you usually have an ally on your side.

 How Does Someone Know If They Need To Get An Attorney Involved In An Uninsured/Underinsured Motorist Case?

 If you are involved in an accident with an uninsured/underinsured motorist you really should involve an attorney versus trying to handle it on your own.
 The number one reason is that your attorney understands what the issues truly are; the language; subrogation rights, Medicare/Medicaid rights or ERISA plan rights.
 Someone who is not an attorney does not have that understanding and insight.
 It’s a complicated process and it needs to be resolved properly with someone who knows what they are doing.

 For more information on Discovery Of Uninsured Motorist, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.